-- review and determine the performance hurdles applicable to the executive directors, the executives reporting to the Managing Director and Chief Executive Officer and senior management; - review and approve the proposed terms of, and authorise the making of, offers to eligible employees of the Group, including determining the eligibility criteria applying in respect of an offer, in respect of a financial year; - review and approve, within the parameters of the plans, amendments to the terms of existing plans; - review and approve the terms of any trust deed applying in relation to the plans and of any amendment to any such trust deed, including authorising the execution of any such trust deed or amending deed on behalf of the Group; and - administer the operation of the plans, including but not limited to determining disputes and resolving questions of fact or interpretation concerning the various plans; - review and make recommendations to the Board on remuneration by gender; - review and recommend to the Board the remuneration arrangements for the Chairman and the nonexecutive directors of the Board, including fees, travel and other benefits; - be satisfied that the Board and management have available to them sufficient information and external advice to ensure informed decision making regarding remuneration; - review and recommend to the Board the remuneration report prepared in accordance with the Corporations Act 2001 (Cth) for inclusion in the annual directors' report; and - review and facilitate shareholder and other stakeholder engagement in relation to the Company's remuneration policies and practices.
+- review and determine the performance hurdles applicable to the executive directors, the executives reporting to the Managing Director and Chief Executive Officer and senior management; - review and approve the proposed terms of, and authorise the making of, offers to eligible employees of the Group, including determining the eligibility criteria applying in respect of an offer, in respect of a financial year; - review and approve, within the parameters of the plans, amendments to the terms of existing plans; - review and approve the terms of any trust deed applying in relation to the plans and of any amendment to any such trust deed, including authorising the execution of any such trust deed or amending deed on behalf of the Group; - administer the operation of the plans, including but not limited to determining disputes and resolving questions of fact or interpretation concerning the various plans; - review and recommend to the Board the remuneration arrangements for the Chairman and the non-executive directors of the Board, including fees, travel and other benefits; - be satisfied that the Board and management have available to them sufficient information and external advice to ensure informed decision making regarding remuneration; - review and recommend to the Board the remuneration report prepared in accordance with the Corporations Act 2001 (Cth) for inclusion in the annual directors' report; and - review and facilitate shareholder and other stakeholder engagement in relation to the Company's remuneration policies and practices.

-CONCLUSION AND SUMMARY OF COMPLIANCE WITH THE RECOMMENDATIONS
+CONCLUSION AND SUMJMARY OF COMPLIANCE WITH THE RECOMMENDATIONS

 The Board is satisfied with Alliance's level of compliance with the Recommendations, but recognises that governance processes require continual monitoring and refinement.
-Where the Recommendations have not been met, the Board have provided detailed explanations and will continue to monitor these recommendations.
+Where the Recommendations have not been met, the Board has provided detailed explanations and will continue to monitor these recommendations.
 Alliance's corporate governance framework is regularly reviewed by the Board to ensure it remains effective and compliant with changing requirements both internally and externally.

-This Corporate Governance Statement is current as at 8 August 2018, and was approved by the Board on 8 August 2018.
+This Corporate Governance Statement is current as at 7 August 2019, and was approved by the Board on 7 August 2019.